mkorpela/overrides/README.rst

 Overrides without explicit indicator for them are weak.
 The relation can be statically checked only against current codebase but this leaves room for problems that happen during evolution of a codebase.

-1. (create) Accidental overriding in a subclass when a method to superclass is added.
+1. (create) Accidental overriding in a subclass when a method to a superclass is added (or vice versa).
-2. (modify) Rename of a superclass method without subclass method rename.
+2. (modify) Rename of a superclass method without subclass method rename (or vice versa).
-3. (delete) Deleting of a superclass method without detecting in subclass that the method is not anymore overriding anything.
+3. (delete) Deleting of a superclass method without detecting in subclass that the method is not anymore overriding anything (or vice versa).

 These might happen for example when overriding a method in a module that does not live in your codebase, or when merging changes done by someone else to the codebase without having access to your subclass.